ATMI/Signex/README.md

 To train your custom model:

 1. Download/prepare dataset with label tools.
-We reccomend to use [YOLO Label](https://github.com/developer0hye/Yolo_Label)
+We reccomend to use [YOLO Label](https://github.com/developer0hye/Yolo_Label).

 2. Put all images and labels in the [dataset/train](dataset/train) folder, currently all training images should be `.jpg`.
 Each label file name should correspond to the image file.
-Label format is the same as Darknet label format
+Label format is the same as Darknet label format.

 3. Put images and labels in the [dataset/test](dataset/test) for testing the trained model.